AkiKurisu/UniChat/README.md

             (e) =>
             {
                 PlayRandomDanceVideo();
-                //Notice agent it finish its work
+                //Notice agent it finished its work
                 return UniTask.FromResult("Dance video 'Queencard' is playing now.");
             }))
         .UseTool(new AgentLambdaTool(